Latest update on Coronavirus (COVID-19) in the UK (updated on 25th August 2020)

 The chancellor announced on 20th March that the government will reimburse 80% of the salary for employees who have been designated and notified rightfully by their employers as “furloughed”.

-The BLCC has successfully applied for furlough for many members with UK staff in April, May and June.
+The BLCC has successfully applied for furlough for many members with UK staff and will continue to do so until the scheme ends.
 Refunds from the UK Government to the employers, have been made within a week.
+Herewith the main points:

-- The CJRS will close to new entrants on 30 June 2020.
-The final date employers could furlough staff for the first time was 10 June 2020.
+- The CJRS was closed to new entrants on 30 June 2020.

 - September 2020 – Government will pay 70% of wages up to a reduced £2,187.50 cap.
 Employers will pay employers’ NIC, pension costs and 10% of wages to a total cap of £2,500.